MicrosoftDocs/azure-docs/articles/active-directory/develop/quickstart-v2-android.md

 Some situations when the user may be prompted to select their account, enter their credentials, or consent to the permissions your app has requested are:

 * The first time users sign in to the application
-* If a user resets their password, they will need to enter their credentials
+* If a user resets their password, they'll need to enter their credentials
 * If consent is revoked
 * If your app explicitly requires consent
 * When your application is requesting access to a resource for the first time